yuhonghong66/kkulma.github.io/_posts/2017-02-22-disney-names.md

     ## 1  1991      F Jasmine 11523 0.005668207 1 yr before
     ## 2  1993      F Jasmine 12059 0.006118574  1 yr after

+On the other hand, in case of Jasmine and Tiana, the positive effect of the Disney movie release on name's popularity was rather short-term, although strong.

 ### Tiana

 ![Tiana](/img/2017-02-22-disney-names_files/figure-markdown_github/unnamed-chunk-10-1.png)